 Where is Python installed on a Mac?

-Apple provides a pre-installed version of Python which you can find by the following path: /System/Library/Frameworks/Python.framework and /usr/bin/python.
+Apple provides a pre-installed version of the app which you can find by the following path: /System/Library/Frameworks/Python.framework.

-However note, that path location may vary depending on the Python’s version you have on you Mac and the installation method you used.
-For example, if you have Python version 3, you can find its path using the Terminal and this command:
+However note, that path location may vary depending on the software version you have on you Mac and the installation method you used.
+For example, if you have the version 3, you can find its path using the Terminal and this command:

 import sys; print(sys.executable)